Surface areas of equifacetal polytopes inscribed in the unit sphere $\mathbb{S}^2$: Introduction and main results

 \begin{theorem} Let $P\in\mathcal{M}_8$.
 Then $S(P)\leq 8$ with equality if and only if $P$ has vertices at $\pm e_3$, $(\tfrac{\sqrt{8}}{3},0,\tfrac{1}{3}), (-\tfrac{\sqrt{2}}{3},\tfrac{\sqrt{6}}{3},\tfrac{1}{3}), (-\tfrac{\sqrt{2}}{3},-\tfrac{\sqrt{6}}{3},\tfrac{1}{3}), (\tfrac{\sqrt{2}}{3},\tfrac{\sqrt{6}}{3},-\tfrac{1}{3}), (-\tfrac{\sqrt{8}}{3},0,-\tfrac{1}{3})$ and $(\tfrac{\sqrt{2}}{3}, -\tfrac{\sqrt{6}}{3}, -\tfrac{1}{3})$. \end{theorem}

 \begin{corollary} The global surface area maximizer in $\mathcal{I}_8$ is not a member of $\mathcal{M}_8$. \end{corollary}

-\begin{proof} The coordinates of eight points on the sphere were given in \cite{Hoehner-Ledford-2022} which yields a polytope in $\mathcal{I}_8$ with surface area approximately equal to $8.11978$.
+\begin{proof} In \cite{Hoehner-Ledford-2022}, the coordinates of eight points on the sphere were given which yield a polytope in $\mathcal{I}_8$ with surface area approximately equal to $8.11978$.
 By Theorem \ref{mainThm}, this is larger than the surface area of any polytope in $\mathcal{M}_8$. \end{proof}

 {\flushleft {\bf Figure 1}: The maximum surface area polytope in $\mathcal{M}_7$ is depicted on the left, and the maximum surface area polytope in $\mathcal{M}_8$ is depicted on the right.}